sailshq/sails-hook-organics/README.md

 #### I'd like to help work on this.

 Awesome!
 Please have a read through the [contribution guide](http://sailsjs.com/contribute), if you haven't already.
-If you're actively interested in helping to shape the future usage and roadmap for this library, we welcome youre input!
+If you're actively interested in helping to shape the future usage and roadmap for this library, we welcome your input!
 Please [introduce yourself](https://sailsjs.com/contact), let us know a rough guess at the # of hours per week you'll be able to commit, and someone from the core team will contact you ASAP.

 ## License